azsk/DevOpsKit/Contributing.md

 ```
 >  **DONT'S:**
 > * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodaName.
 These values are referenced at different places in framework.
-> * Control Policy is strongly typed schema, new property or renaming of the property is not allowed
+> * Control Policy is strongly typed schema, new property or renaming of the property is not allowed.
-> * ControlId, Id should not be repeated/duplicated
+> * ControlId, Id should not be repeated/duplicated.

 **2.**  Add core logic for evaluating control
 </br>Below is the stucture of a function defined for an SVT TCP.